gernhan/english-learning/speaking/kLish/kLish.md

       - OK, where should I start.
 I guess I would be talking about...
       - Well, if you ask me, I guess I would choose to talk about...
     - Reasons:
-      - Basically, this is the first thing that pops up in my head, so I guess I'll just go with it
+      - Basically, this is the first thing that pops up in my head, so I guess I'll go with it
-      - There are many different things/people that I can describe, but it is the most important to me, so here we go
+      - There are vastly different people that I can describe, but this is the most important to me, so here we go
   - Memory
     - Connectives:
+    ```
-      - Anyway, I have quite a story to tell you...
+      - Anyway, I have a fasinating story to tell you...
-      - Anyway, this really brings be back in time...
+      - Anyway, this genuinely brings be back in time...
       - This takes me back to ... years ago, when...
+    ```
     - Memories:
-      - Tell a story and limit it 3–4 sentences only.
+      - Tell a story and limit it to 3 or 4 sentences.
 Remember to use PAST tenses
   - Description
     - Connectives:
       - Now then, what's it like?